 - Diatomaceous earth is safe to use on pet bedding.
 However, it's also smart to wash your pets' beds in hot water once a week.

-- Diatomaceous Earth is safe to use around the yard, but large amounts may be necessary to have a positive effect on flea control.
+- DE is safe to use around the yard, but large amounts may be necessary to have a positive effect on flea control.
 Regular mowing and trimming of vegetation also help.
 For serious flea infestations of yard and garden, a consultation with a pest exterminator is in order.

-- Diatomaceous Earth is not toxic, does not have any residual problems, and because it is a mechanical killer versus a chemical killer, resistance to DE is not a problem.
+- Diatomaceous earth is not toxic, does not cause any residual or lingering issues, and because it is a mechanical killer versus a chemical killer, the fleas will never develop immunity to it.

-- Diatomaceous Earth is a very fine, silky powder; similar to flour or talc.
+- DE is a very fine, silky powder that's similar to flour or talc.
 It is messy and may irritate eyes and throat.
 Use caution and wear a face mask when applying.
-Food grade DE is okay to ingest, so it is not toxic to pets or people, but may be temporarily irritating.
+Although food-grade DE is OK to ingest, it can be temporarily irritating.